Tokyo at a Glance

 If you don’t have any private medical insurance, always enquire first if patients enrolled in the Japanese National Health Insurance plan are welcome.
 However, if you can afford it or if your employer is willing to support you, getting private healthcare is essential for expat life in Tokyo.

 If your doctor accepts the options of the National Health Insurance Plan, don’t forget to bring your health insurance card to every visit.
 Otherwise, you have to pay in cash.
-You also have to pay for 30% of medical costs, not covered by the public option, from your own pocket immediately.
-Taking enough cash to the doctor’s is therefore necessary.
+Please note that at clinics and hospitals you also have to pay for 30% of medical costs from your own pocket immediately, as they are not covered by the public option. -

 Most patients with private medical insurance also have to pay on the spot and then file an insurance claim to be reimbursed later.
 Some private insurance providers do have direct billing services with selected clinics, though.
 Many international clinics in Tokyo also accept credit cards as a form of payment.
 Since this is not a given, however, make sure to ask about payment methods and billing options beforehand.